-The company has two factories in Acqui Terme, a sales branch in Milan and a worldwide network of agents.
+The company has two factories in Acqui Terme (AL), and a worldwide network of agents and service centres.

 Garbarino focuses on the constant improvement of its products supported by an excellent service to customers in terms of technical consultancy and after sales service ensuring the availability of engineers on site.
 Spares delivery and product replacement can be guaranteed in very short time thanks to the huge capacity of the warehouse, one of the best strength’s points of the company.